Individual counselling in Burnaby

 Understanding childhood abuse

 You may be a busy, successful professional who struggles to heal from the childhood abuse you experienced.
 At work, you may seem to have everything under control, and coworkers may admire your dedication and drive.
 However, internally, you may have days when you feel triggered and trapped by the childhood abuse you experienced.
+What if I told you that you are not the only one in your team who experienced childhood abuse?

 You may be a high-achieving student who struggles to cope with the childhood abuse you experienced.
 At school, your peers and friends admire your ability to study and deliver coursework and presentations on time.
 However, internally, you may struggle with a lack of sleep and flashbacks of the childhood abuse you experienced.
+What if I told you that other students in your class don’t feel safe at home?

 You may be a stay-at-home parent or caregiver who struggles to process the childhood abuse you experienced.
 At home, you may have everything under control and consistently meet your partner’s and children’s needs.
 However, internally, you may struggle with negative core beliefs which stem from the childhood abuse you experienced.
+What if I told you that other parents struggle with negative core beliefs?

 How does the childhood abuse you experienced impact your life?